deepbhattacharya/manga-downloader/README.md

 manga is downloaded from.
 The chapters are created as compressed ZIP archives within this folder.

+Once you have a few manga folders in you working directory, it's easier to update them all in one shot instead of running the script for each manga and entering their URLs.
+For this, you can run the script with the flag "-r" / "--reload".

+E.g.
+python manga-downloader.py -r

 *Currently Supported Sites:*

 1. Batoto